Sirmione is a small town located on the southern shore of Lake Garda.

 So although you probably won’t be starving, you might burn a big fat hole in your wallet.
 Therefore, I can only recommend waiting for your big meal until you leave the peninsula – unless, of course, you’re ready to splurge and have a feast, glamorous lake view included.

 Particularly the peninsula is extremely touristy and businesses want you to shop till you drop, to eat, and to drink.
 Therefore, credit cards are widely accepted.
 There are also some ATMs, ironically right behind the bridge as you set foot on the peninsula; as if they want you to pay your duties before entering.

 Until now, 20 European countries replaced their former local currency with the €uro starting in 2002.
 Obviously, Italy is one of them.
 The exchange rate is 1 US$ = 0.94 EUR as of January 2023.
 However, you can check today’s conversion rate on this page.

 Although Sirmione is quite touristy, people don’t really speak English.
 At least not well.
 And not voluntary.
 So while they halfheartedly make an effort to understand what you’d like, they’ll probably snort and roll their eyes.
 Don’t take it personally.

 As a matter of fact, Italians can deem quite harsh and even unfriendly.
-If you don’t want to spoil your vacation by other people’s rude attitude, just ignore it.
+If you don’t want to spoil your vacation with other people’s rude attitudes, just ignore it.
 You won’t be able to change it, anyway.

 If you are looking for comprehensive travel info, you’ll find everything you need in my post World’s Most Complete Travel Information – an indispensable globetrotter-classic.